numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 ===========================

-The above split into an ``ArrayMethod`` and ``Context`` and the additional requirement of a ``BoundArrayMethod`` seems a necessary split mirroring the implementation of methods and bound methods in Python.
+The above split into an ``ArrayMethod`` and ``Context`` and the additional requirement of a ``BoundArrayMethod`` is a necessary split mirroring the implementation of methods and bound methods in Python.

 One reason for this requirement is that it allows storing the ``ArrayMethod`` object in many cases without holding references to the ``DTypes`` which may be important if DTypes are created (and deleted) dynamically.
-(This is a complex topic, which may not have a complete solution, but the approach solves the issue for casting.)
+(This is a complex topic, which does not have a complete solution in current Python, but the approach solves the issue with respect to casting.)

 There seem no alternatives to this structure.
 Separating the DType specific steps from the general ufunc dispatching and promotion is